 Procedural restrictions on debt issue dramatically changed the political process for approving debt issues.
-By requiring voters to raise their own taxes immediately before any bonds could issued, the debt provisions ensured that a political coalition encompassing at least half the voters had to be put together to secure passage.
+By requiring voters to raise their own taxes immediately before any bonds could be issued, the debt provisions ensured that a political coalition encompassing at least half the voters had to be put together to secure passage.
 The next step was to prevent a political coalition from manipulating interests by creating special privileges for small groups.

-The initial wave of constitutional changes directed at special privileges in the 1840s focused on corporations.
-A requirement that mandated legislatures pass general incorporation acts, was tied with a restriction, and in some cases prohibition, on special incorporation.
-General incorporation was a administrative procedure which enable individuals to get a corporate charter by filling the appropriate paperwork and paying a fee.
-Special incorporation was any charter issued by the legislature.
-Most (though not all) states required general incorporation and prohibited special incorporation.
-In some states special incorporation was explicitly prohibited: "The General Assembly shall pass no special act conferring corporate powers."
-(Ohio, 1851, Article 13, section 1).
-In other states special incorporation was prohibited "except for municipal purposes, and in cases where in the judgment of the Legislature, the objects of the corporation cannot be attained under general laws."
-(Wisconsin, 1848, Article 11, section 1).
-In these states the prohibition on special corporations was implicit.
-New York initially considered a ban on special incorporation, but in the end adopted language similar to Wisconsin because of the need to specify special terms in charters for municipalities and, on occasion, the need to grant specific powers of eminent domain to transportation or communication companies.
-Banks were inextricably linked with corporations in the constitutions.
-While some states banned banks outright, most states required that banks be incorporated under general laws approved by the voters (free banking).
-Table 7 gives the years that states adopted constitutional provisions making general incorporation acts mandatory.
+24 The initial wave of constitutional changes directed at special privileges 25 in the 1840s focused on corporations.
+A requirement that mandated legislatures pass general incorporation acts, was tied with a restriction, and in 26 27 some cases prohibition, on special incorporation.
+General incorporation 28 was a administrative procedure that enabled individuals to get a corporate 29 charter by filing the appropriate paperwork and paying a fee.
+Special incor-30 poration was any charter issued by the legislature.39 Most (though not all) states required general incorporation and prohibited special incorporation.
+31 In some states, special incorporation was explicitly prohibited: "The Gen-32 eral Assembly shall pass no special act conferring corporate powers" (Ohio, 33 34 1851, Article 13, Section 1).
+In other states, special incorporation was pro-35 hibited "except for municipal purposes, and in cases where in the judgment of the Legislature, the objects of the corporation cannot be attained under 36 general laws" (Wisconsin, 1848, Article 11, Section 1).
+In these states, the 37 38 prohibition on special corporations was implicit.
+New York initially con-39

-&lt;sup>38Indiana banned all debt issue, while Ohio, and Michigan banned new debt issue for internal improvements.
+38. Indiana banned all debt issue, while Ohio, and Michigan banned new debt issue for internal improvements.
 Issues in Virginia revolved around the apportionment of political power between the western and eastern parts of the state.

-&lt;sup>39Many acts of special incorporation did not create corporations that were special in any way, many corporate charters were virtually identical.
+39. Many acts of special incorporation did not create corporations that were special in any way; many corporate charters were virtually identical.
 What was special about special incorporation was the legislative grant.